iredmail/docs/en_US/iredadmin/0-iredadmin-pro.restful.api-20181217.md

     `password` | Password| `password=AsTr0ng@`
     `language` | Preferred language of iRedAdmin web UI | `language=en_US` `quota` | Mailbox quota (in MB) | `quota=1024`
-    `mailboxFormat` | Mailbox format. e.g. `maildir`, `mdbox`.
-Defaults to `maildir` if not present.
-For more details, please read Dovecot document: <https://wiki2.dovecot.org/MailboxFormat>. __WARNING__: Changing mailbox format does not migrate the mailbox on file system automatically, you have to migrate it manually.
-New email will be stored in new mailbox format immediately. | `mailboxFormat=mdbox`
-    `mailboxFolder` | Mailbox folder name (case sensitive) which will be appended to user's home path.
-Defaults to `Maildir`.
-It's useful if you need to migrate to different mailbox folder. __WARNING__: New email will be stored in new mailbox folder immediately. | `mailboxFolder=Maildir`
-    `maildir` | Absolute path of the mailbox.
-All characters will be converted to lower cases. | `maildir=/var/vmail/vmail1/example.com/username`

     </div>